imup-io/client/README.md

 A use case for businesses is to only monitor their employees' internet while not in the office (blocklist), which might be appropriate for a remote worker who sometimes brings their computer to the office.

+### Pseudo Random Speed Testing

+Unless the `--no-speed-test` flag is set, a speed test will be run approximately every four hours.
+The frequency of the of the test is constrained in part by the ndt7 protocol as well as the imUps teams desire not to excessively run tests, or potentially saturate a network where multiple clients could be running.
+A poisson distribution is being used to guarantee a consistent number of speed tests every day.

 ### Logs

 Logs are generally sent to `stdout` and `stderr`, but `imUp` can be configured to write to a log file instead.